Daniel-Wittgenstein/inchiostro-dev/docs-v0.0.2-work-in-progress/docs-source.md

 Once you have created a new Inchiostro project, you can continue reading this guide.

+# Project Overview

+A new Inchiostro project contains a whole bunch of files, so here's a short overview:

+## Where you write your Ink

+**story.ink** file: Lives in the top-level directory and is your main Ink file.
+Change it and include other Ink files from here.

+## Where You Add Your Images and Sounds

+**assets** directory: This is where you put your images and sounds.

+**assets/example-game** directory: Assets for the example game.
+You can delete this directory.

+## Translation and Optional Customizations

+**author** directory: Contains some files with optional customizations.
+Translate your UI texts to another language than English here.
+Customize asset preloading.

+## Where You Change the Appearance of Your Game

+**css/author/style.css** directory: Contains some unimportant CSS.
+You can change this at will and add new stuff.

+## Other Stuff

+**css/inch** directory: Pre-defined important CSS for popups, the save slot dialog and a basic skeleton layout.
+Change it, if you know what you are doing.

+**js** directory: The engine code.
+Change it, if you know what you are doing.

 # Intro to Special Commands

 Inchiostro provides special commands that can be triggered from your Ink story.